dreamfactorysoftware/df-docker/README.md

 - See [https://docs.docker.com/compose/install](https://docs.docker.com/compose/install)

 ### Persist MySQL Data
-Be sure to either set the APP_KEY value in the docker-compose file or you will receive "The MAC is invalid" errors within your instance.
+Be sure to set the APP_KEY value in the docker-compose file or you will receive "The MAC is invalid" errors within your instance.

 ## Configuration method docker-compose